akioorihara/java_calcEngine/README.md

 # java_calcEngine
-This is a practice code for Java
+This is a practice code for Java and working toward a java dev